jackr276/Context-Free-Language-Recognition-with-a-PDA/README.md

 $A$.
 However, since all regular languages are also context-free languages, it is worth asking why we can not instead use a regular expression to derive languages in $A$, or use a Deterministic Finite Automaton(DFA) or a Nondeterministc Finite Automaton(NFA) to recognize strings belonging to
 $A$.
 Tempting as it is to try and create a regular expression for $A$, it turns out that $A$ is proveably not a regular language, and therefore there exist no regular expression that derives $A$.

-To prove that $A$ is not regular, we will use a proof by contradiction and the **pumping lemma for regular languages**
+To prove that $A$ is not regular, we will use a proof by contradiction and the **pumping lemma for regular languages**.

 **Recall the pumping lemma for regular languages:**
 > If $A$ is a regular language, then $\exists$ number $p$, the pumping length, where if $s \in A$ and $|s| \leq p$, then the string $s$ can be split into three pieces $s = xyz$, which must satisfy the following properties: